Autodesk-Forge/forge-bim360-clashissue/README.md

     git clone  https://github.com/xiaodongliang/bim360-mcapi-node-clashissue.sample

-Open the project folder in **Visual Sutdio Code**.
-Install the required packages, set the enviroment variables with your client ID & secret and finally start it.
+Open the project folder in **Visual Studio Code**.
+Install the required packages, set the environment variables with your client ID & secret and finally start it.
 Via command line, navigate to the folder where this repository was cloned and use the following:

     npm install
     node start.js